ddiazpinto/python-redsys/README.md

 Redirect the _user-agent_ to the corresponding Redsys' endpoint using the post parameters given in the previous step.

-After the payment process is finish, Redsys will respond making a request to the `merchant_url` defined in step 2.
+After the payment process is finished, Redsys will respond making a request to the `merchant_url` defined in step 2.

 ### 5. Create and check the response